johnxu21/johnxu21.github.io/teaching/CS472/Timetable/GPT/gpt.md

 Refactor a code snippet using ChatGPT to improve code quality and readability.

 **Instructions**:
 1. **Select a Code Snippet and Create an Issue**: Choose a code snippet in any programming language from your projects, an open-source repository, or Stack Overflow that exhibits duplication issues or could benefit from refactoring.
 Open an issue on the team repository describing the code snippet you've identified, the specific areas requiring improvement, and your goals for refactoring it.
-Provide a clear description of the code's purpose and any challenges you've encountered.
 2. **Open a Pull Request**: Once the issue is created, open a pull request on the team repository with the identified code snippet and initiate the refactoring process.
 Provide a detailed description of the pull request, referencing the issue created in the previous step to provide context for the code snippet.
 In the description of the pull request, include a reference to the issue using one of the following keywords followed by the issue number: Closes #123, Fixes #123, Resolves #123.
   * For example, if the issue number is 123, you can write Closes #123 in the pull request description.
 This ensures proper tracking and closing of the issue when the pull request is merged.
 3. **Task ChatGPT**: Engage with ChatGPT to seek advice on how to refactor the chosen code snippet.
 Provide ChatGPT with a brief description of the code's purpose and the specific areas you believe require improvement.